pastnetworks/pastnetworks.github.io/registration.md

 The registration form includes a 400-word motivational statement that should clearly describe why you want to attend the BPNSS, and how you expect to benefit from the experience.
 No CV or other documentation is required.
 The submitted registration forms will be reviewed by the [organizing committee](/organisers/), who will offer places and create a waiting list.

 ## Registration fee
-The total registration fee is 75 EUR
+The total registration fee is 75 EUR.

 This includes:
 * All lunches
 * All coffee and tea breaks